Montandalar/ScaleImpTcl/README.md

 ### Prebuilt binaries
 Will be made available through GitHub Releases.

+Windows: Supported as a portable application, not installable.

+Linux: .deb will be provided for Debian, and .rpm for Fedora.
+I will also try to get ScaleImp into these distributions to be available through apt/dnf install.

+MacOS: Builds will be provided via a CI environment, but I have no way of verifying their correctness since this environment has no GUI.

 ### From Source

 Prerequisites: tclkit, sdx; Optional: Make, GNU autotools, fossil